East India Squadron: Second Opium War

 The United States would see action again during the Second Opium War from 1856 to 1860.
 Four of the squadron's ships were involved in at least two battles.
 At the beginning of the war, the United States Navy frigate, USS San Jacinto and two sloops-of-war, USS Portsmouth and USS Levant, launched an attack against a series of Chinese forts along Pearl River.
 The engagement became known as the Battle of the Pearl River Forts and was fought in 1856.
 The second involvement of an East India Squadron ship was during the Second Battle of Taku Forts in 1859.
 The American warship, USS Powhatan, assisted an Anglo-French attack by bombarding the Taku Forts.
 No further engagements between Chinese and American forces during the war are known to have happened though American citizens living in Canton fought as militia at the 1856 battle at Canton.

 Bombardment of Qui Nhon

 On June 30, 1861, USS Saginaw, under James F. Schenck, silenced a fort at the entrance to Qui Nhon Bay, Cochinchina.
 This was after a Vietnamese artillery battery had fired upon her while she was searching for the missing boat and crew of an American merchant bark named Myrtle.
-After an engagement lasting just under an hour, the Chinese fort was destroyed and a large explosion was observed by the Americans.
+After an engagement lasting just under an hour, the Vietnamese fort was destroyed and a large explosion was observed by the Americans.
 It became the only battle of the Cochinchina Campaign involving the United States which deployed the East India Squadron to protect American interests in the region.